 We started our breakfast with coffee as usual.
 Free refills like most diners.

 Ben had the Cora’s Special which is the most popular item on the menu, according to the server.
-Cora’s Special is … More on following page.
-Click here to continue reading
+Cora’s Special is … Continue reading